 Why did you choose to write Southern historical fiction?

-I was born in the south and spent my childhood there.
-Except for a few years living elsewhere, I’ve lived my life as a southern girl.
+I was born in the south and except for a few years living elsewhere, I’ve lived my life as a southern girl.
 I love the long heritage of Southern storytelling, the eccentricities, the pace of life here, the emphasis on family, the cadence of southern speech, and the extraordinary history that shaped the south.
 That’s what I hope to share with my readers.

-You earned a PhD in administrative leadership and spent several years in higher education.
+You spent several years in higher education.
 Why did you choose to start a new career as a novelist?

 I grew up surrounded by books, stories, and poems.
 My daddy loved poetry and could recite many poems from memory.
 From the time I learned to read, I devoured every book at hand.
 When I was twelve years old, I read To Kill A Mockingbird for the first time.
-Harper Lee’s book has been cited so often as “the book that changed my life” that is has become a cliche to say so, but as a young Southern girl reading it just as the first whispers of the Civil Rights movement were rippling across the south, I was profoundly moved and inspired.
+Harper Lee’s book has been cited so often as “the book that changed my life” that it has become a cliche to say so, but as a young Southern girl reading it just as the first whispers of the Civil Rights movement were rippling across the south, I was profoundly moved and inspired.
 I enjoyed my years in academia, but, as Samuel Lover said, the itch of literature came over me, and nothing could cure it but the scratching of a pen.
-I am incredibly blessed to be able to work every day at telling stories I hope will lift readers up and inspire them.
-Perhaps a young girl somewhere will read my book and be motivated to carry on the rich tradition of storytelling that means so much to me.

 The characters in the novels struggle with the same questions of life and faith as do today’s readers.
 How do you forgive those who have wronged you?
 What is the price of holding onto blame?
 How do you learn to trust again after experiencing a great injustice?
 The societal challenges they faced –the role of women , questions of race and identity, are still in evidence today.